-There are several reasons why an issue occurs, sometimes this may be caused by some files or components that are broken or missing on the system.
+There are several reasons why an issue occurs; sometimes, this may be caused by some DLL files or components that are broken or missing from the system.
 For example, some users reported that they are encountering the following issue:

 Faulting Application Path: C:WindowsSystem32svchost.exe

-Since error messages like this one are incredibly frequent, we’ve decided to create a step-by-step guide that will show you exactly what needs to be done in order to overcome them.
+Since error messages like this are persistent, we’ve created a step-by-step guide that will show you precisely what needs to be done to overcome them.

 How do I fix Faulting Application Path errors?